Mission Statement

 The President may appoint any other special committees as needed.
 Special committees shall be dissolved at the conclusion of their assigned project or operation.

-Committees shall consist of a chairman appointed by the President and at least two members approved by the President.
+Committees shall consist of a chairman appointed by the President and at least two members appointed by the President.

 Section 2.

-The Board of Directors shall have the power to remove any member of any committee by 2/3 vote of the Directors present during a regular or special meeting.
+The Board of Directors shall have the power to remove any member of any committee for just cause by 2/3 vote of the Directors present during a regular or special meeting, if the committee member was given at least 7 days prior notice of the intent to do so, and allowed to attend the meeting and be heard.

 ARTICLE X